mvpoyatt/sign-pay/client/react/README.md

 ## What It Does

 1. Renders a "Pay with Crypto" button
+2. Automatically discovers the price from your backend (x402 protocol)
+3. Displays the price on the button
-2. Checks if the token supports ERC-3009 (signature-based transfers)
+4. Checks if the token supports ERC-3009 (signature-based transfers)
-3. Prompts the user to connect their wallet to the appropriate chain if not already connected
+5. Prompts the user to connect their wallet to the appropriate chain if not already connected
-4. Asks user to sign an authorization message (EIP-712)
+6. When user clicks "Pay", asks them to sign an authorization message (EIP-712)
-5. POSTs to your `paymentEndpoint` with:
+7. POSTs to your `paymentEndpoint` with:
-   - Payment signature in `X-Payment` header
+   - Payment signature in `X-PAYMENT` header
    - Your `orderData` in request body
    - Any custom `orderHeaders`